The Maharajah Jungle Trek at Disney’s Animal Kingdom

 You will encounter a few Wilderness Explorer stops along the trail.
 If your children are participating in the program, keep your eyes peeled for the WE signs.

 As we start down the trail, we run into the first habitat.
 This area is home to the Komodo Dragon, the world’s largest lizard.
+She is usually lying on a large rock, taking in a little sunshine.

 However, if you visit on a cooler day, you might not see her.
 Like most Floridians, they don’t care for cooler weather.

-Next, we come across the home of the Lion Tailed Macaque.
+Next, we come across the home of the Lion-Tailed Macaque.

 Immediately past the Lion-tailed macaques, you’ll enter a smaller building.
-Here, you’ll have the opportunity to continue into an exhibit with giant fruit bats, or you can bypass this area and continue toward the tiger enclosures.
+Here, you’ll have the opportunity to continue into an exhibit with bats, or you can bypass this area and continue toward the tiger enclosures.

+The enclosure is home to Giant Flying Fox and Rodrigues Fruit Bats.
 Inside, you’ll find information about bats and how they contribute to life in the forest.
 Did you know that bats are pollinators?

 Another display in this area has a Tree Monitor.